1 Fulbright/University of Southampton Award

 Grant PeriodFall Start

-The University of Southampton regularly ranks within the global top 100 of universities worldwide (QS World Rankings 2020), with strengths spanning many academic disciplines including Arts and Humanities, Social Sciences, Engineering, Sciences and Medicine.
-Several of our subject areas can be found within the top 50 in the world, including Archaeology and Statistics & Operational Research.
+We offer over 750 academically rigorous courses covering a wide range of disciplines with strengths spanning Arts and Humanities, Social Sciences, Engineering and Physical Sciences, Environment and Life Sciences and Medicine.
+Several of our subject areas can be found within the top 50 in the world, including Nursing (9), Statistics & Operational Research (33) and Geology (50).

 Outstanding areas at the University include the Optoelectronics Research Centre, the Web Science Institute, the Institute for Sound and Vibration Research, the Parkes Institute for Jewish/Non-Jewish Relations, the Centre for Maritime Archaeology, and the National Oceanography Centre Southampton.